 You need time to drive to the Monument.
-The 44-mile trip from Silver City will take at least 1-1/4 hours and up to 2 hours due to the mountainous and winding nature of the road.
+The 44-mile trip from Silver City will take at least 1-1/2 hours and up to 2 hours due to the mountainous and winding nature of the road.

 The Gila and Aldo Leopold Wilderness Areas are perfect opportunities to connect with the natural world.
 However, you need to be prepared for wilderness conditions before you head out.
 Plan your trip carefully and think twice about venturing into the Wilderness if you are not an experienced hiker.
 Water availability is highly variable depending on time of year and weather conditions.
 Trails may-- or may not--be obvious to you and signs are often found, but not a guarantee.
-Cell phones do NOT work anywhere in the region.
-You must be prepared to be self-reliant under all conditions.
-Check in at the visitor center for current information, but already have your plans made in advance.
+For trail information, please contact the Gila National Forest at 575-536-2250.